guidone/code-plug/README.md

   }
 }
 ```
+Please note that:

-Plugins can register any number of views for any region name, could be a simple button or an entire page.
+* Plugins can register any number of views for any region name, could be a simple button or an entire page
-Every parameter used in the registration will be passed as props to the view when it will be rendered.
+* Every parameter used in the registration will be passed as props to the view when it will be rendered
-In order to manage which features/plugins are loaded in the app, just handle the array passed to the prop `plugins`: how you do it based on permissions, environment, etc is up to you and it's out of the scope of CodePlug.
+* In order to manage which features/plugins are present in the app, just pass an array of plugin-class in `plugins`: how you do it (based on permissions, environment, etc) is up to you and it's out of the scope of **CodePlug**
-`PluginViews` it's just an helper that collect views for a named region and render them, every props (except _"region"_) will be passed to the rendered views.
+* `PluginViews` it's just an helper that collect views for a named region and render them, every props (except _"region"_) will be passed to the rendered views
+* What if you need an UI element present in another plugin?
+This is a **component**, something that you can re-use through the app and should be placed elsewhere (for example _/ui_), a **plugin** is something that you can remove from the app without breaking it

-**You also get long term advantages with this approach:** think again at the example of the buttons, months after months of coding things with these buttons are going to get complicated, they can be visible or not - or just disabled - for various reasons (domain logic, permission logic, environment logic).
+**You also get long term advantages with this approach**: think again at the example of the buttons, months after months of coding things with these buttons are going to get complicated, they can be visible or not - or just disabled - for various reasons (domain logic, permission logic, environment logic).
 With the plugin-first method the *why* is defined in the plugin at the highest level of your code (for example a button is disabled since the user has not the permission) and the *how* is defined in the views at the lowest level of the code (for example a button looks disabled with a simple CSS rule).
 You are never going to mix these two, the behaviour of the buttons will always be very easy to inspect ad the top level of your code and well separated by the implementation detail of the button (for example how it's rendered when disabled).

 Let's make a more complicated example with these buttons: now the button should be present only if the user has the related permission and must be disabled based on some domain logic (for example you cannot archive a blog post which is already archived)